Geodesic flow, left-handedness, and templates: Introduction

 Let us give a few hints about proofs.
 The case of the torus~$\T^2$ is the most simple one.
 It can be solved by elementary means, and it appears as a sort of warm-up.
 The key point is to encode every null-homologous collection~$\gamma$ of periodic orbits of~$\GF{\T^2}$ into some convex polygon~$\Pol{\gamma}$ in the affine plane~$\R^2$ with integral vertices.
 Using~$\Pol\gamma$ and VanHorn-Morris' helix boxes~\cite{JVHM}, we classify Birkhoff sections up to isotopy and derive their existence and the explicit formulas for the genus and the linking number of two null-homologous collections of periodic orbits (Theorem~\ref{T:Torus}).
 Once these formulas are available, the negativity of the linking numbers easily follows (Corollary~\ref{C:Torus}).

 For Theorem~A, the proofs rely on a common principle but require specific ingredients depending on the orbifold.
 Our strategy decomposes in two steps.
 We first develop a general method for investigating the geodesic flow on a hyperbolic orbifold.
 A \emph{multitemplate} is a geometric 2-dimensional branched surface carrying a flow.
 This notion generalises Birman-Williams' notion of template~\cite{BW}, that have been introduced for studying hyperbolic flows.
 Here we prove that, given an orbifold~$\Sigma$, for every tessellation~$\Tiling$ of the hyperbolic plane adapted to~$\Sigma$, there exists a multitemplate~$\temp_\Tiling$ embedded in~$\un\Sigma$ such that the set of periodic orbits of~$\GF{\Sigma}$ is isotopic to a subset of the periodic orbits of~$\temp_\Tiling$ (Proposition~\ref{P:Template}).
 Moreover, if the orbifold~$\Sigma$ has at least one cusp, we can choose the tessellation~$\Tiling$ so that the set of periodic orbits of the geodesic flow is isotopic to the whole set of periodic orbits of the template~$\temp_\Tiling$.
 This result provides a combinatorial description of the isotopy classes of the periodic orbits of~$\GF\Sigma$ in terms of some finite data specifying the orbifold.
+Note that the construction of the multi-template follows the strategy proposed by Birman and Williams for hyperbolic flows~\cite{BW}.
+In one sentence: we choose a Markov partition for the flow and contract the stable direction.

 To complete the proof in the case when $\Sigma$ is an orbifold of type~$(2,q,\infty)$ with~$q\ge 3$, we start from the fact that $\un\Sigma$ is diffeomorphic to the complement of a certain knot~$K_\infty$ in some lens space, and we choose a particular compactification.
 Then, choosing an adapted tessellation of the hyperbolic plane and using the template provided by Proposition~\ref{P:Template}, we estimate the linking number of an arbitrary pair of collections of periodic orbits and see that it is always negative.
 Along the way, we also compute the linking number of a geodesic with the knot~$K_\infty$ (Proposition~\ref{P:LkInfty}), a function of interest in number theory.